Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 ### Monitoring Server
-1. Install `ThatOneE2Sentry.py` onto the monitoring server
+1. Install `ThatOneE2Sentry.py` and `monitorpiprequirements.txt` onto the monitoring server
+2. `pip install -r monitorpiprequirements.txt`
-2. Edit `ip_index` in `ThatOneE2Sentry.py`
+3. Edit `ip_index` in `ThatOneE2Sentry.py`
-3. Every server you want to monitor, along with all proxy servers, you need to list it as `"Tailscale IP":"Host Name",` copy it as many times as you need
+4. For every server you want to monitor, along with all proxy servers, you need to list it as `"Tailscale IP":"Host Name",` copy it as many times as you need
-4. Run the file
+5. Run the file

 ### Individual Node
 1. Install `checkup.py` onto the node